-Your license key will be validated when you click Next.
+Your license key is then validated.
 An invalid product key will result in the following error:

 If you believe your key is valid, please contact Browsium Support.
-Note that you install the 30-day Evaluation Kit now and upgrade the system to the licensed version later.
-Be sure to delete the invalid key after clearing the error dialog before clicking Back to go to the previous screen.
+You may install the 30-day Evaluation Kit now and update the license key later.
+Be sure to delete the invalid key after clearing the error dialog before clicking Back to the previous screen.

-The next screen contains the End User License Agreement (EULA) for Browsium Ion software.
+2. The next screen contains the End User License Agreement (EULA) for Browsium Ion software.
 You will need to read and agree to the terms of the EULA in order to proceed.

 This page allows you to specify where to install the Ion Client program files.
 When you have specified the desired location, click Next.
 Browsium recommends installing into the default location.